TICGL

 Slash the Regulatory Burden: Implement Blueprint for Regulatory Reform II at Speed

-Tanzania's MKUMBI II regulatory reform blueprint exists — but implementation has been described as "incremental" by international observers.
-The target: reduce senior management time spent on regulations from 14% to below the SSA average of 8% within 3 years.
-Specific actions: reduce the number of business licenses required, digitise all government-business interactions (the Estonia model), establish firm timelines for permit approvals with automatic approval if deadline is missed, and repeal overlapping regulatory requirements in key sectors.
+Tanzania's MKUMBI II blueprint exists — but implementation has been "incremental."
+Target: reduce senior management time on regulations from 14% to below SSA average of 8% within 3 years.
+Digitise all government-business interactions, establish statutory permit approval timelines, and consolidate overlapping licensing requirements.

 Structural · 3–7 Years